secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 The parts are assigned to beneficiaries, along with a release condition that needs to be fulfilled for those parts to be claimed.

 Once the release condition is fulfilled, access control policies will be responsible for determining the logic of combining and releasing the secret.

+**NOTE**: These steps deal with a specific secret.
+A testator should have the option to create a passphrase attached to a secret, to further protect access to the secret and ability to change the configuration in case their account is compromised.

 #### 1. Specify beneficiaries